William Romilly, 4th Baron Romilly: Personal life

 On 3 December 1929, he was married to Hon.
-Diana Joan Sackville-West (1906–1975), the only daughter of Charles Sackville-West, 4th Baron Sackville and the former Maude Cecilia Bell (eldest daughter of Capt.
+Diana Joan Sackville-West, the only daughter of Charles Sackville-West, 4th Baron Sackville and the former Maude Cecilia Bell (eldest daughter of Capt.
 Matthew John Bell of Bourne Park).
 They divorced in 1944 and she married, as his third wife, Lt.-Col. Sir Douglas Hall, 2nd Baronet, in January 1951.

 On 19 December 1944, he married secondly to Dora Sybil Morris, a daughter of Reginald Morris of London.
 They remained married until her death on 24 April 1960.
+Lord Romilly set up the Dora, Lady Romilly, Fund in her memory in 1962.

 His third marriage was on 18 July 1966 to Marion Elizabeth Jessie (née Clover) Cecil, a daughter of Charles M. Clover of Pilgrim's Way, Blewbury.
 She was the former wife of Geoffrey Adams and Capt.
 Lionel Cecil.

 Although Lord Romilly married three times, he remained childless and upon his death on 29 June 1983 the barony became extinct.
 After his death, his widow Lady Romilly remarried, as his second wife, to Col. Edward John Sutton Ward (a son of Jean Templeton Ward and Sir John Hubert Ward) in 1986.